Vinted vs eBay: Which Secondhand Marketplace Is Best for You

 Marketplace Fees Overview

 eBay, until recently, charged sellers both a listing fee and a final value fee.
 Now, eBay has removed some selling fees in the UK to match Vinted’s approach.
-However, eBay still does have fees for certain categories and may charge for optional upgrades, like promoting a listing or using special features.
+However, eBay still has fees for certain categories and may charge for optional upgrades, like promoting a listing or using special features.

 In the US, eBay typically charges a final value fee ranging from 10-15% of the sale price, depending on the category.
 For most fashion items, this fee is around 12.9% plus $0.30 per order.

-Is it Cheaper to Sell on Vinted or eBay?
+Is It Cheaper to Sell on Vinted or eBay?

-- eBay charges fees but often results in faster sales and potentially higher selling prices
+• eBay charges fees but often results in faster sales and potentially higher selling prices

-- Vinted has no fees but a smaller audience, which might mean items sit unsold longer
+• Vinted has no fees but a smaller audience, which might mean items sit unsold longer

-- eBay offers promotional tools that can boost visibility (for an additional cost)
+• eBay offers promotional tools that can boost visibility (for an additional cost)

-- Vinted’s US buyer base is growing but still smaller than eBay’s massive audience
+• Vinted’s US buyer base is growing but still smaller than eBay’s massive audience

 Final Value and Seller Fees